Big Show: WWF Champion (1999–2003)

-After The Undertaker was sidelined with injuries, Big Show turned face once again and began a feud with the Big Boss Man around the death of Big Show's father (in reality, Wight's father had died years before).
-During his feud, they taped a segment where Big Boss Man invaded the funeral and used a chain to steal the coffin.
+After The Undertaker was side-lined with injuries, Big Show turned face once again and began a feud with the Big Boss Man around the death of Big Show's father (in reality, Wight's father had died years before).
+During Big Show's feud, they taped a segment where Big Boss Man invaded the funeral and used a chain to steal the coffin.
 At Survivor Series on November 14, Big Show replaced Austin in a triple threat match against The Rock and WWF Champion Triple H after he was (kayfabe) run over by a car, winning the WWF Championship.
 Big Show retained the title at Armageddon on December 12 against Big Boss Man, before losing it to Triple H on the January 3, 2000 episode of Raw is War.

-Big Show was the last man eliminated in the Royal Rumble match on January 23 by The Rock.
+At the Royal Rumble on January 23, Big Show was the last man eliminated in the Royal Rumble match by The Rock.
 They started a storyline where Big Show turned heel once again by producing a videotape that showed The Rock's feet striking the ground first, leading to a match with The Rock at No Way Out on February 27, with the WrestleMania title shot on the line, which Big Show won.
 The Rock was desperate to reclaim his title shot and eventually agreed to a match with Big Show on the March 13 episode of Raw – if he won, the WrestleMania title match would become a triple threat match, and if he lost, he would retire from the WWF.
 Shane McMahon, now actively supporting Big Show's bid to become champion, appointed himself as the special guest referee, however, The Rock defeated Big Show when Vince assaulted Shane and donned the referee shirt, personally making the three count.
 On the March 20 episode of Raw, Triple H defended the title against The Rock and Big Show on the condition that the match would not take place at WrestleMania 2000 on April 2, pinning Big Show.
 Linda McMahon stated this match would not occur at WrestleMania as Triple H would defend the title there in a fatal four-way elimination match with Mick Foley as the fourth man, but Big Show was the first man eliminated from the match.